Satori-Nakamoto/CUTcoin/Rpi_staking.md

     sudo apt-get upgrade

 This will take a long time.

+Since Raspberry Pis all have MAC addresses starting with `b8:27:eb`, it will protect our privacy even more to spoof the address.
+This can be done easily in Ubuntu mate by going to Network Connections -> Edit Connections -> Settings and setting "Cloned MAC address" to random.

 Next we will increase the size of the swap file so we can build CUTcoin.
 An explanation of the steps can be [found here](https://askubuntu.com/questions/1075505/how-do-i-increase-swapfile-in-ubuntu-18-04), but here are the commands in order for those who want to get right to it: